 Yes.
-With the entering into force of Regulation (EU) 2017/2402 of the European Parliament and of the Council of 12 December 2017 laying down a general framework for securitisation and creating a specific framework for simple, transparent and standardised securitisation ("Securitisation Regulation") (directly applicable in Portugal), risk retention requirements that used to be foreseen in sectoral legislation applicable to credit institutions, insurers and Fund Managers, have been recast and compiled in a single, harmonised regime.
-These requirements apply to securitisations, the securities of which have been issued on or after 1 January 2019 (or for securitisation transactions issued prior to 1 January 2019).

-Sectorial legislation continues therefore to apply to securitisations the securities of which have been issued prior to 1 January 2019 (i.e. in Articles 405 to 410 of Regulation (EU) no. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) no. 648/2012, as amended from time to time, the CRR Regulation).
+With the entering into force of the Securitisation Regulation, risk retention requirements that used to be foreseen in sectoral legislation applicable to credit institutions, insurers and Fund Managers, have been recast and compiled in a single, harmonised regime.
+These requirements apply to securitisations, the securities of which have been issued on or after 1 January 2019 (or for securitisation transactions issued prior to 1 January 2019) where new securities are issued on or after 1 January 2019).
+Sectorial legislation therefore continues to apply to securitisations the securities of which have been issued prior to 1 January 2019 (i.e. in Articles 405 to 410 of Regulation (EU) no. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) no. 648/2012, as amended from time to time, the CRR Regulation).